PTT dismisses rumour of 3 units merging

 PTT wants to better manage purchases of raw materials and the distribution of finished products, saving 3.3 billion baht in costs this year, he said.
 The company also plans to adopt more digital technologies to reduce costs by 2 billion baht a year by 2026.

-PTT has set a target to increase earnings before interest, taxes, depreciation and amortisation by 30 billion baht by 2027, from 396 billion baht in 2024.
+PTT set a target to increase earnings before interest, taxes, depreciation and amortisation by 30 billion baht within 2027, up from 396 billion baht in 2024.

 Last year the parent earned more than 3 trillion baht, down 1.7% year-on-year, attributed to lower product prices for its international trading business despite higher product sales, especially refined products and liquefied natural gas.
 PTT's net profit was 90 billion baht, down 19.6%.